lsms-worldbank/adodown/src/mdhlp/ad_command.md

 This command is only intended to be used in package folders set up in the `adodown` workflow using the command `ad_setup`.

 This command creates new commands in the package or removes existing commands from it.
-When creating a command, a template for the ado-file is created in the ado folder, a template for the mdhlp-file is created in the mdhlp folder, and the ado-file and the sthlp file is addended to the pkg-file in that package folder.
+When creating a command, a template for the `ado`-file is created in the `ado`-folder, a template for the `mdhlp`-file is created in the `mdhlp` folder, and the `ado`-file and the `sthlp` file is appended to the `pkg`-file in that package folder.

+See [this article](https://github.com/lsms-worldbank/adodown/issues/27) about valid syntax in the `mdhlp` files.

 # Options